 The wreck is very open, one part in the middle is badly crumbled but on the top there is not much damage and it lies flat on the ground, the deeper part of the ship is twisted and lies to the side.
 It is interesting to look at what seems to be rails going along the middle of the wreck but also check out the deeper part where you can see the portholes, a ladder and hatches.
 It is not clear, what kind of ship this was.
 Diving books usually claim it is a Japanese freighter or controller, but according to Claudia from Ankermi a specialist from Germany who came to look at the wreck and searched for identification clues thought, she might have been a ship used as a bridge to transport tanks between two other ships.
 This would explain the rails on the wreck.
 I tried to find pictures or description of this kind of ship in the internet, but couldn't find anything.

 On the wreck itself we found ghostpipefishes, a pair of twinspot lionfishes, nudibranchs and special shrimps and on the hydroids are small cowries.
-A school of fusiliers often hovers above the deeper part, sometimes also some mackerels, but since visibility isn't always so good, you have to swim out a bit to see them.
+A school of jacks often hovers above the deeper part, sometimes also some fusiliers, but since visibility isn't always so good, you have to swim out a bit to see them.

 Around this coral patch there are also stonefishes to be found, ribbon eels and nudibranchs.
 You can combine diving the wreck and finishing at the patch or starting here and go to the sandy area.
 Actually in the very corner of the bay there are small sponges, corals where you find frogfishes, ghostpipefishes, special morey eels and plenty of crabs and shrimps.